 Wrapping It Up

 Being involved in any car accident is very nerve-wracking and scary.
 Whether it was your fault or someone else’s’ and whether you were the driver or a passenger.
 Two of my kids were in the car when I had my accident, all I could do was to see if they were okay and love on them.
 They didn’t have any injuries, thank God.
 They were a little shook up, understandably so, but we were all okay.

 The other vehicle didn’t sustain any damage, other than a slightly dented license plate.
-I am relieved that they were safe too.
+I feel relief that they are safe too.
 Auto accidents are scary for everyone and it’s especially difficult having kids in the car during an accident.
 You have to check on and hold them, talk to the other driver, talk to the police.
 Call the insurance agency.
 Set up an appointment with a repair shop after the insurance conducts its inspection.
 You have to call your auto loan company.

-It’s a lot to take in when you’re still under duress of the accident.
+It’s a lot to take in when you’re still under duress from the accident.
 Try your best to stay calm, your kids can feed off that energy.
 I played with mine while we waited in the parking lot with everyone, I was dying and shook up inside.
-If you get the news that your car is totaled, don’t freak out and assume the worst.
+If you get the news that your car is a total loss, don’t freak out and assume the worst.

-When I was initially told this, I began Googling things and thought I would be without a vehicle forever and still have to pay an outrageous auto loan.
-That would set my family back so much and I was worried to death about it.
+After I hear this news about my car, I started to Google things and I figure that I will be without a vehicle for a long time and still have to pay an outrageous auto loan.
+This would set my family back so much and I was in deep stress about it.
 But of course, after finding out the reality, it wasn’t nearly that bad.

-I hope that you are never in this situation, but if you ever have a totaled vehicle, these steps will put you on the right track to getting everything taken care of in no time.
+I hope that you are never in this situation.
+But if you ever have a totaled vehicle, these steps will put you on the right track to getting everything taken care of.
 Now you can get back to caring for those precious children and being the amazing person that you are.